 There were understandable reasons for the economic system that we have created.
 Human society at the time of the Industrial Revolution was saddled with all sorts of limits that needed to be challenged.
 Some of these limits were based on belief systems.
 Some limits were geographical, others political.
 Even time felt limiting because we were limited by the amount that each person could accomplish which in turn limited our ability to meet our needs.
 Since the Industrial Revolution, the clock has been used as a tool for challenging limits through productivity measurements which evaluate how well we produce in a specific period of time.
 Our educational system is organized around time.
 We have a certain period of time to learn a given amount of material, whether we learn or not is often irrelevant, when time is up, time is up.

 When the clock controls how much attention we give to something or someone, we relinquish control over our lives because we are not really engaging with life and the realities around us.
-If it takes two years to learn a subject but you only have six months, then essentially your learning is controlled by the demand for speed.
+If it takes two years to learn a subject but you only have six months, then essentially your learning is controlled by the demand for speed and will probably be pretty superficial.
 If it takes 2 hours to accomplish a task well and one hour is all that is allowed, again you relinquish control over the quality you are able to bring to the work by the demand for speed.
-If it takes a year to grieve the loss of a friend, and the people around you demand that you grieve quicker, then your life is diminished by the demand for speed and your health may be negatively affected.
+If it takes a year to grieve the loss of a friend, and the people around you demand that you grieve quicker, then your life is diminished by the demand for speed and your health and ability to return fully to life may be negatively affected.

 Speed And Sensitive People